Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Background and Contributions

+\begin{enumerate} \item Firstly, we provide a rigorous study of the issue of identifiability, providing conditions for the standard model \ref{standard_model} to be identifiable.
+Conversely, we show by means of several counterexamples that our conditions are relatively sharp.

-\item Secondly, we develop methodology to address the problem of \emph{nonparametric} and \emph{consistent} recovery of the warp maps from discretely warped curves, \emph{without structural assumptions on the warp maps} further to (a) and (b), and \emph{without any penalisation or tuning parameters} related to the warp maps themselves.
-Minimal structural assumptions are particularly desirable since, in practice, one rarely has more detailed insights regarding the underlying warping phenomenon.
-And, circumventing penalisation/tuning has two crucial practical advantages: there is no danger of ``over-registering" (overfitting) the data, on account of the tuning of a penalty on the registration maps (cf. the discussion in the paragraph before this subsection); and, there is no arbitrary pre-processing choice made in the registration analysis, so that any further statistical analyses/conclusions are not contingent on tuning choices.
+\item Secondly, we develop methodology to address the problem of nonparametric and consistent recovery of the warp maps from discretely warped curves without structural assumptions on the warp maps further to (a) and (b).
+A salient feature of our methods is that they do not require penalisation or tuning related to the warp maps.
 Our methodology is adapted to cover all three standard observation settings: \emph{complete observation}, \emph{discrete observation}, and \emph{discrete observation with measurement error}.

-\item We carry out a complete asymptotic analysis in all three observation settings.
-In all cases, and under the identifiable regime, we prove that the nonparametric estimators obtained are consistent as the number of observations grows, and the measurement grid becomes dense, and additionally derive rates of convergence and weak convergence for all the quantities involved (Section \ref{asymptotics}, Theorems \ref{thm2}, \ref{thm3}, \ref{thm4}, \ref{thm-error}).
-We also investigate in detail the setting when the model is unidentifiable.
-Consistently makes no sense in this setting, of course, but in Section \ref{misspecified_asymptotics} we derive theoretical results quantifying the amount of asymptotic bias incurred in the registration procedure in terms of the spectral gap of the amplitude variation (Theorem \ref{thm5}).
+\item We carry out an asymptotic analysis in all three observation settings.
+We also investigate the setting when the model deviates from identifiability and derive results quantifying the amount of asymptotic bias incurred in terms of the spectral gap of the amplitude variation (Theorem \ref{thm5}).

-\item We probe the finite sample performance of our methodology (Section \ref{sec3}), for all possible observation regimes, and compare to other popular registration techniques.
-In particular, we numerically probe the impact of departurting from the identifiable regime, and observe a noteworthy stability of our method to mild such departures.
-The method is further illustrated by analysis of a functional dataset of \emph{Triboleum} beetle larvae growth curves (Section \ref{sec4}), yielding biologically interpretable results.
-Here, too, we compare to other registration procedures. \end{enumerate}
+\item We probe the finite sample performance of our methodology (Section \ref{sec3}), for all possible observation regimes, and compare to other popular registration techniques, including in settings departing from the identifiable regime, observing a noteworthy stability of our method to mild such departures.